ramtinJ95/Mywiki/Account Access and Security.md

 Roles can be assigned at user creation or afterward.

+The SHOW PARAMETERS command determines whether a network policy is set on the account or for a specific user.
+- For Account level: SHOW PARAMETERS LIKE 'network_policy' IN ACCOUNT;

+- For User level: SHOW PARAMETERS LIKE 'network_policy' IN USER <username>;

+- Example - SHOW PARAMETERS LIKE 'network_policy' IN USER john;

 #### Data Security
 ExplanationDynamic Data Masking is a Column-level Security feature that uses